Table of Contents

 What Are Chargeable And Non-Chargeable Accidents?

-An accident is considered chargeable if you are more than 50% at fault and if it results in injuries or property damage.
-On the other hand, a car crash or accident is non-chargeable if it happens because of someone else’s negligence and you are found to be less than 50% responsible.
+An accident is considered chargeable if you are more than 50% at fault and if it results in injuries or property damage above a certain amount, as defined by your insurer or state law.
+These accidents typically result in higher insurance premiums.
+On the other hand, a non-chargeable car crash or accident, where you are less than 50% responsible or not at fault, generally does not affect your rates.
+Definitions and thresholds can vary by insurer and state.

 Does Car Insurance Cover Mechanical Failure?